Drink

 Sourcing Tips

-1. Turmeric: You can find permaculture-grown, hand-ground turmeric at Sustainable Humane Earth at the Mueller Farmers Market.
+1. Turmeric: In Austin, you can find permaculture-grown, hand-ground turmeric at Sustainable Humane Earth (SHE)at the Mueller Farmers Market.
 Seasonally, Emadi Acres also sells fresh turmeric!

 2. Citrus: Any sweet-tart citrus works — swap in satsumas, mandarins, or even Cara Cara oranges if tangerines aren’t around.